 Do you ever create a certain meal or prepare a special recipe because it reminds you of a favorite time or place?
 Today’s recipe is a tribute to my second home: Boston.
 I had 9 wonderful years in that city.
 One of my favorite Boston foodie treats is and Italian Sausage from Fenway Park.
 (Did I mention I was about 50 lbs heavier when I lived in Boston?)
 Eating the classic sandwich on a regular basis will kill you but I have come up with a delicious and tasty way to satisfy the craving.
 Instead of placing everything in a processed, bleached hot dog bun, I have incorporated another Italian staple: eggplant.
 My next twist?
 Two heads of garlic which came out to about 20 cloves.
 By keeping the cloves whole, in the skin, they slowly roast and caramelize.
-The end result is a sweet and creamy garlic clove which is the perfect compliment to the tender veggies and crisp sausage.
+The end result is a sweet and creamy garlic clove which is the perfect complement to the tender veggies and crisp sausage.

 Herbs de provence is the perfect herb blend because it stands up well to these sturdy ingredients.
 Don’t have any on hand?
 No problem – try a little oregano, basil, thyme or rosemary.
 Dried works well but fresh is great too.
 Prefer sweet sausage over spicy?
 Go for it.
 Want to use pork sausage instead of turkey sausage?
 Be my guest.
 Hate garlic?
 Skip it.
 The best part about this recipe is that you will fill up on all of the nutritious veggies while still getting your sausage and peppers fix.
 This concept would work just as well serve over whole wheat penne or with the addition of roasted potatoes.
 The options are endless.